Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 • You’re comfortable with a more transactional relationship with your agent

-Use our home sale calculator to see exactly what you’d net with different commission scenarios.
+Use our seller net sheet calculator to see exactly what you’d net with different commission scenarios.
+To compare the flat-fee brokers themselves, see our best flat-fee brokers in Chicago guide.

 Commission Rates by Chicago Neighborhood

-Commission costs vary depending on your neighborhood’s median price.
+Commission costs vary depending on your neighborhood’s median price, whether you are selling in Lincoln Square or out in Arlington Heights.
 Here’s how the fee structures compare across Chicago:

 City Neighborhoods